 Other Significant Technologies used in Cellular and Certain Consumer Electronic Devices and Networks.
-We have played and continue to play a leading role in developing and/or have acquired many of the other technologies used across the wireless system, including in cellular handsets and certain other consumer electronic devices and networks, such as:
+We have played and continue to play a leading role in developing and/or have acquired many of the other technologies used across the wireless system, including in cellular handsets and certain other consumer electronic devices and networks:

-- on-device AI features, including machine learning platforms and the application of AI and machine learning techniques to edge computing and other use cases; - graphics and display processing functionality; - video coding based on the HEVC (High Efficiency Video Codec) standard, which is being deployed to support 4K video and immersive media content and the next generation VVC (Versatile Video Codec) standard, which is designed to power the creation and consumption of rich digital media experiences; - audio coding, including EVS (enhanced voice services) and MPEG-H 3D Audio; - the latest version of 3GPP's codec for multimedia use and for voice/speech use; - multimedia transport, including MPEG-DASH (Dynamic Adaptive Streaming over HTTP) enabling advanced multimedia experiences; - camera and camcorder functions: - operating system and user interface features; - AR/VR/XR features enabling new types of user experiences; - security and content protection systems for enhanced device security without compromising the user experience and ultrasonic fingerprint readers for single touch authentication; - volatile (LP-DDR4, 5) and non-volatile (eMMC) memory and related controllers; - fast charging features, enabling devices to charge quickly, safely and efficiently; - power management systems for improved battery life and device charging; and - System on Chip (SoC) architecture, low-power computing and other optimization techniques.
+- on-device AI features, including machine learning platforms and the application of AI and machine learning techniques to edge computing and other use cases; - graphics and display processing functionality; - video coding based on the HEVC (High Efficiency Video Coding) standard, which is being deployed to support 4K video and immersive media content, the next generation VVC (Versatile Video Coding) and the MPEG-5 EVC (Essential Video Coding) standard, which is designed to power the creation and consumption of rich digital media experiences; - audio coding, including EVS (enhanced voice services) and MPEG-H 3D Audio; - the latest version of 3GPP's codec for multimedia use and for voice/speech use; - camera functions; - operating system and user interface features; - XR platform features such as 6DoF (six-degrees of freedom) head tracking and controller capabilities, 3D Reconstruction, 3D audio and video pass-through, and embedded cellular connectivity for new types of user experiences; - security and content protection systems for enhanced device security without compromising the user experience and ultrasonic fingerprint readers for single touch authentication; - volatile (LP-DDR4, 5) and non-volatile (eMMC) memory and related controllers; - fast charging features, enabling devices to charge quickly, safely and efficiently; - Qualcomm[®] Smart Transmit[TM] technology, a modem-to-antenna technology that optimizes data speeds while complying with RF transmit power limits; - power management systems for improved battery life and device charging; and - System on Chip (SoC) architecture with heterogeneous computing features, which uses different types of specialized engines (Graphics Processing Unit (GPU)) to enable high performance and low-power computing and other optimization techniques.